Updated on: 3/6/2019

 DUI Hit-and-Run Attorneys near Renton

-Davis Law Group helps drunk driving collision victims in the Renton area get financial compensation for their injuries and lost wages.
+Davis Law Group helps drunk driving accident victims in the Renton area get financial compensation for their injuries and lost wages.
 We work closely with the criminal prosecutor to make sure that all avenues, both criminal and civil, are being pursued.
 If you have been the victim of a drunk driver, contact Davis Law Group at 206-727-4000.